TT16-Secret-Recipes/back-end/README.md

   "title": "Microwave Ramen",
   "source": "Garrick's College Roommate", "contributor": "garrick",
-  "category": "Low Skills",
+  "categories": ["easy", "asian"],
-  "description": "A very easy recipe when you have no time to get your nightly dose of carbs, sodium, and MSG.", "ingredients": [
+  "description": "A very easy recipe for when you have no time to get your nightly dose of carbs, sodium, and MSG.", "ingredients": [
     {
       "ingredient_id": 1,